Orthogonal matrix: Examples

 In the case of a linear system which is underdetermined, or an otherwise non-invertible matrix, singular value decomposition (SVD) is equally useful.
 With A factored as UΣV^{T}, a satisfactory solution uses the Moore-Penrose pseudoinverse, VΣ^{+}U^{T}, where Σ^{+} merely replaces each non-zero diagonal entry with its reciprocal.
 Set x to VΣ^{+}U^{T}b.

 The case of a square invertible matrix also holds interest.
 Suppose, for example, that A is a 3 × 3 rotation matrix which has been computed as the composition of numerous twists and turns.
 Floating point does not match the mathematical ideal of real numbers, so A has gradually lost its true orthogonality.
 A Gram–Schmidt process could orthogonalize the columns, but it is not the most reliable, nor the most efficient, nor the most invariant method.
 The polar decomposition factors a matrix into a pair, one of which is the unique closest orthogonal matrix to the given matrix, or one of the closest if the given matrix is singular.
 (Closeness can be measured by any matrix norm invariant under an orthogonal change of basis, such as the spectral norm or the Frobenius norm.)
-For a near-orthogonal matrix, rapid convergence to the orthogonal factor can be achieved by a "Newton's method" approach due to Higham (1986) (1990), repeatedly averaging the matrix with its inverse transpose.
-Dubrulle (1999) has published an accelerated method with a convenient convergence test.
+For a near-orthogonal matrix, rapid convergence to the orthogonal factor can be achieved by a "Newton's method" approach due to Nicholas Higham of Manchester, repeatedly averaging the matrix with its inverse transpose.
+Augustin A. Dubrulle of ORNL has published an accelerated method with a convenient convergence test.